LukasPietzschmann/wohoo-an-error/README.md

 ## Disclaimer
 You should be careful what you put into `ld.so.preload`.
 You can seriously mess up your system by automatically loading garbage.
-And while I haven't had any issued with this little project, I cannot make any guarantee that this will be the case for your system, too.
+And while I haven't had any issues with this little project, I cannot make any guarantee that this will be the case for your system, too.